Title IX: Homeless Education Program (HEP)

 - Homeless Unaccompanied Youth (PDF)

-- Federal/State Project, Area and Model (PDF) (Title I, Part A - Homeless Set-aside)
+- Federal/State Project, Model (PDF) (Title I, Part A - Homeless Set-aside)

 - Homelessness Cause (PDF)